Introduction

 Conclusion

 - Preparation: Remove all oven racks, trays, and accessories.
-Clean any large food spills to prevent excessive smoke during the cleaning cycle.
+Clean any large spills to prevent excessive smoke during the cleaning cycle.

 - Initiate the Cleaning Cycle: Close the oven door securely and start the chosen cleaning cycle.
 For smart ovens, you can initiate the cycle remotely via a smartphone app if needed.

 - Monitor the Process: Keep an eye on the cleaning cycle.
-Smart ovens may send notifications to your phone, allowing you to monitor the progress and make adjustments if necessary.
+Smart ovens may send notifications to your phone, allowing you to monitor progress and make adjustments if necessary.

 - Ventilate the Kitchen: Ensure good ventilation by opening windows or using an exhaust fan to dissipate any smoke or odors that may arise.